sachishMaharjan/CoffeeMachine/README.md

 # CoffeeMachine
-This project is part of #100daysofCode challenge.
+This project was completed on Day 15 of #100daysofCode challenge.